railsuser2014/openobject-doc-book-en/source/book/4/4_11_HR/4_11_HR_timesheet.rst

 Entering timesheet data
 ------------------------

 To be able to use timesheets, you should install the module \ ``hr_timesheet``\  .
-Once this module has been installed and the employees configured, the different system users can enter their timesheet data in the menu  *Human Resources > Hours Encoding > For me > My Works of the Day* .
+Once this module has been installed and the employees configured, the different system users can enter their timesheet data in the menu :menuselection:`Human Resources --> Hours Encoding --> For me --> My Works of the Day`.

 .. tip:: Shortcut to timesheets

 	It's a good idea if all employees who use timesheets place this menu in their shortcuts.
 	That's because they'll need to return to them several times each day.

+.. todo:: What's this about 'New' and 'Description' ?

  *New*